electron/rfcs/README.md

   Maintainers can approve and merge into the `rfcs` repo to move the RFC to the Active stage or close the pull request to mark it as Declined.
 - **Pending Comment:** An RFC is Pending Comment if it has received approval from maintainers but has yet to be merged.
-Proposed RFCs that are approved will be marked as Pending Comment for 1 month before being merged and marked as Active if no blocking objections are made during this time.
+Proposed RFCs that are approved will be marked as Pending Comment for 2 weeks before being merged and marked as Active if no blocking objections are made during this time.
   If an objection during the final comment period blocks merging of the PR, the RFC status is moved to Proposed until all feedback is addressed.